-i-Ready computer based testing will be administered at the beginning, middle, and end of the school year.
+i-Ready: The i-Ready computer-based program will be administered for diagnostic testing at the beginning, middle, and end of the school year.

 ENGLISH LANGUAGE ARTS

 A great deal of time will be spent on literacy development.
 In alignment with the Common Core State Standards, there is a focus on critical thinking and problem-solving skills.